Al-Hakam I: Biography

 Al-Hakam spent much of his reign suppressing rebellions in Toledo, Saragossa and Mérida.
 The uprisings twice reached Cordoba.
 An attempt was made to dethrone Al-Hakam and replace him with his cousin, Mohammed ibn al-Kasim, but the plot was discovered.
 On 16 November 806, 72 nobles and their attendants (accounts talk of 5,000) were massacred at a banquet, crucified and displayed along the banks of the river Guadalquivir.
 Such displays of cruelty were not unusual during this period, with the heads of rebel leaders or Christian foes killed in expeditions to the north being put on show at the gates of Cordoba.

 Following the rebellion in Cordoba, Al-Hakam established a personal bodyguard, the Al-Haras, led by the Visigothic leader of the Christians in Cordoba, the Comes (Count) Rabi, son of Theodulf, who also served as the Emir's tax collector.
 Rabi was later removed and executed by crucifixion for corruption.

 In 818 he crushed a rebellion led by clerics in the suburb of al-Ribad on the south bank of the Guadalquivir river.
 Some 300 notables were captured and crucified, while the rest of the inhabitants were exiled.
 Some moved to Alexandria in Egypt, some to Fez and Crete, where they formed an emirate.
 Others joined the Levantine pirates.

+Rebellion Of Toledo

+In 796, the people of Toledo, mostly native converts to Islam with little affinity for foreigners, perennially discontented and still smarting at the decline of their city, expelled their governor, the haughty Bahlul ibn Marzuk.
+A descendant of Basque converts, Ibn Marzuk then headed for Zaragoza and the northern borderlands of al-Andalus.
+There he declared his independence and began to wage war on the local Umayyad faithful, the Arab Banu Salama, and the indigenous Banu Qasi.
+Al-Hakam I, busy with his brothers, called on a loyal muwallad, ‘Amrus ibn Yusuf, who restored order through quick and decisive military action and fortified key points in the territory to brace against future unrest.
+Having decided once and for all to deal with the people of Toledo, Al-Hakam I turned once again to ‘Amrus.
+It was here, the chroniclers claim, that the amir would demonstrate his ruthless calculation as never before.